OffchainLabs/arbitrum-tutorials/packages/contract-deposit/README.md

-# L2 Alias Control and Fund Transfer Guide
+# L2 alias control and fund transfer guide

 `L2 Alias Control and Fund Transfer Guide` is a simple demonstration of how Arbitrum facilitates sending deposits from an L1 contract to L2.